Skip to main content

 The 96×16 OLED is organised as two 8-pixel-tall pages:

-• Page 0 — expression line with cursor (inverted character at cursor position)
+• Page 0 — expression line with cursor (inverted character)

-• Page 1 — result line, prefixed with =, supporting horizontal scroll when the rendered result exceeds 15 characters
+• Page 1 — result line prefixed with =, or matrix viewport